About the programme

 Programme structure

-The programme is very free and can, to a great extent, be composed according to your own wishes, with an emphasis on financing, econometrics, operations research, or theoretical economics.
+The rest of the programme is very free, and can, to a great extent, be composed according to your own wishes, with an emphasis on finance, econometrics, operations research, or theoretical economics.
 Regardless of which direction you choose, the mathematical foundation will play a major role.

 Do a Project in Practice or Study Abroad